 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon T6.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably larger (15 percent) than the Canon 200D.
 Moreover, the T6 is markedly heavier (7 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the T6 are weather-sealed.